AlexsLemonade/refinebio-processor-documentation/transcriptome_index.md

 test steps:
 - removes the work directories
 - prepares the first job with a length of `short`
+    - creates ProcessorJob
+    - creates Sample
+    - creates OriginalFiles and sets the filepaths to point to the file with the correct length
 - runs first job
 - asserts job is successful
 - asserts length is properly set in the job
 - prepares the second job with a length of `long`
+    - creates ProcessorJob
+    - creates Sample
+    - creates OriginalFiles and sets the filepaths to point to the file with the correct length
 - runs second job
 - asserts job is successful
 - asserts length is properly set in the job